Last updated: 2026-04-20

 The 2021 Toyota 4RUNNER earns an Excellent 82/100 reliability score.
 2021 is 8 years after the facelift refresh.

-Its complaint rate (2.1 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 2.1 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2022 Toyota 4RUNNER, which scored 3 points lower.
 See also the 2020 Toyota 4RUNNER for an earlier comparison.